Xalalau/GMod-Crap/Cel Shading Tool/README.md

 > [Workshop Download Link](http://steamcommunity.com/sharedfiles/filedetails/?id=791009548)

 Features:
-- 3 rendering modes;
+- 3 rendering modes: Sobel Post Processing, Garry's Mod 12 Like Halos, Garry's Mod 13 Halos;
-- Customization options;
+- Customization options: set sizes, make it shake, set colors;
 - Duplicator support;
 - Ragdoll/NPC support;
-- CTRL + Z support;
+- Partial "CTRL + Z" support;
 - Copy/Reload support;
-- Well tested with servers.
+- Multiplayer support.

 Known problems:
+- The rendering modes don't always work;
+- GM 12 mode keeps rendering entities when players are out of the map / inside wall;
-- GM 12 mode renders entities inside walls and, because of that, they become visible in the Skybox 3D;
+- Because of the problem right above, entities in GM 12 mode become visible in the 3D Skybox;
 - It's not possible to apply colors to Sobel mode;
-- The rendering modes don't always work;
 - GM 13 mode seems to be more heavy than it should be;
-- I still need to correctly clear the duplicator when the player remove the cel shading properties with R key;
+- The duplicator still needs to be cleaned when the player removes cel shading properties from a entity.